luancyrne/whaticket/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=canove_whaticket&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=canove_whaticket)
 [![Discord Chat](https://img.shields.io/discord/784109818247774249.svg?logo=discord)](https://discord.gg/Dp2tTZRYHg)

+# Development notes by Luancv:

+- Frontend

+In order for the project to present a more modern and intuitive layout, the entire structure was changed, adding options and new functions as the API changed.

+- Backend

+The entire structure of the backend project was changed so that it could be adapted using postgres

+ New functions added in the backend:
+---
+- Scheduling messages
+- Menu bot and chatbot for manual messaging
+- API ready to connect with Facebook and Instagram
+- System monitoring and performance of the server where it is installed
+- Tag system to filter messages
+- New message rating system
+- API for wahtsapp message changed from whatsapp-web.js to Baileys

 # WhaTicket

 **NOTE**: The new version of whatsapp-web.js required Node 14.
 Upgrade your installations to keep using it.